 The cake is sitting on a cake stand I already have on our coffee bar that fit the theme perfectly.
 I stained a small crate to place the cake stand on to tie in with the theme.

-On top of the cake is a customized Captain Connor pirate ship wood cake topper as well a fun, big, bright number 5 candle
+On top of the cake is a customized Captain Connor pirate ship wood cake topper as well a fun, big, bright number 5 candle.

 Pirate Party Desserts

-One the pirates make it through the harbor games they are rewarded with sweet treats aboard the Speedy Slug.
+Once the pirates make it through the harbor games they are rewarded with sweet treats aboard the Speedy Slug.

 I love using our coffee bar for the dessert table and the giant chalkboard above it for parties.
 I designed these graphics, including the party logo, on the computer and then traced them in chalk onto the large chalkboard.